Saturday, April 23, 2016

 This one little cove was churning with heavy swells, but farther down the coast it wasn't rough at all.

-When I first walked out onto the headlands with my wife I only brought my pocket camera, but after seeing how splendid things looked I had to run back to the car for my D800.
+When I first walked out onto the headlands with my wife I only brought my pocket camera, but after seeing how splendid things looked I had to run back to the car for the full-frame camera.

 There's nothing quite like this stretch of coast in our neck of the woods.
 Every now and then it's good to head north and get exposed to something a little different.